DanP23/IT-1025/README.md

 ### SQLQuery.png
 ### SQLQuery.png is a screen capture of a SQL prompt demonstrating products from a database in ascending order with a price under $100

+### MyHtml.png
+### Myhtmle.png is a small example of a webpage in html utilizing the basic elements necessary.